 HMS is committed to acting ethically and with integrity in its commercial relationships.
-HMS' Supplier Code describes the social, environmental, labour and ethical standards that suppliers are expected to uphold.
+HPLP's Supplier Code as well as HMS's Supply Chain Policy describes the social, environmental, labour and ethical standards that suppliers are expected to uphold.
 Additionally, as stated above, HMS has rights under the Supplier Code that enable the management of any issues of child labour that may arise in the supply chain with its counterparties.

-HMS also utilises the Ethics Hotline as tool to manage child labour risk.
+HMS also utilises the Ethics Hotline5 as tool to manage child labour risk.
 As part of the HPLP group, HMS' suppliers, customers and other stakeholders have access to the Ethics Hotline to report alleged misconduct, including misconduct related to human rights, modern slavery and child labour.
-The Ethics Hotline is an anonymous, secure, web and telephone-based service delivered by an independent, third-party.
+The Ethics Hotline is an anonymous, secure, web and telephone-based service delivered by an independent, thirdparty.
 The service is available twenty-four hours a day, seven days a week.
 All reports made through this system are taken very seriously by every HPLP group company, including HMS.